jsanz/gh-pages-minima-starter/projects/projects.md

 #### [Blend](/projects/blend)
-This final area is where those weird concepts go that bridge the gap between hardware and software, from programming arduinos that communicate via software to retro computers, and the weird idea of arduinos, raspberry pis, guitars and MIDI all joining in harmony or cacophony, take your pic
+This final area is where those weird concepts go that bridge the gap between hardware and software, from programming arduinos that communicate via software to retro computers, and the weird idea of arduinos, raspberry pis, guitars and MIDI all joining in harmony or cacophony, take your pick